 To create your first build profile, click on the orange "Add New" button on top left of the screen.

 Enter a name for your build profile and select target operating system (iOS or Android) and target platform.

-You can connect GitHub through a GitHub app or Bitbucket and GitLab repositories to your build profile through oAuth apps or GitHub through a GitHub app.
+You can connect GitHub through a GitHub app or Bitbucket and GitLab repositories to your build profile through OAuth apps.
 Alternatively, You can connect private repositories through SSH and public repositories directly on GitHub, Bitbucket, GitLab and other compatible git providers such as Azure DevOps and AWS CodeCommit.
 (Please refer here for more information on AWS CodeCommit connections.)